 Aluminum is very light in weight while being strong enough to withstand far more stress and strain than is required of typical outdoor patio furniture.
 Typical aluminum patio furniture weighs about one fourth as much as similar furniture made from iron or steel, and it is also much lighter than furniture made from tropical hardwoods such as mahogany or teak.
 Its lightweight nature makes aluminum furniture cheaper to transport from the manufacturer to the consumer, and it makes it much easier for consumers to handle when they need to move it around their patio or yard.

 For outdoor patio furniture aluminum is an excellent material because of its durability.
-Aluminum cannot not rust like iron or steel, which may be seriously damaged in a short time when exposed to moist or salty outdoor air.
+Aluminum can not rust like iron or steel, which may be seriously damaged in a short time when exposed to moist or salty outdoor air.
 Although a very thin layer on the surface of unfinished aluminum does oxidize, but that layer protects the rest of the material from further weathering.
 Aluminum furniture keeps its finish and does not dry out or crack like wooden furniture when it is exposed to long periods of sunlight.
 Aluminum powder-coat finishes are easy to maintain and do not require periodic stripping and refinishing like wood requires.

 Aluminum is a very versatile material for use in furniture and other decorative items.
 From its simplest form using plastic webbing stretched over an extruded aluminum frame, to more complex classical or modern designs using cast aluminum, outdoor patio furniture made from aluminum is easy to manufacture compared to other materials.
 Aluminum has a melting point far lower than iron or steel, so its manufacturing processes are less energy-intensive than those of ferrous metals.
 Aluminum can be extruded or cast into any shape or design in automated processes that do not require the careful hand-crafting and finishing required for fine hardwood furniture.